Librarian: North America

 In the United States and Canada, a librarian generally has a one or two-year (more common) master's degree in library science from an accredited university.
 This master's degree is obtained following graduation from a bachelor's degree program in any discipline.
-The Library Science master's degree is accredited by the American Library Association and can have specializations within fields such as archival studies, records management, information architecture, public librarianship, medical librarianship, law librarianship, special librarianship, academic librarianship, or school (K-12) librarianship.
+The Master of Library and Information Science (MLIS) degree is accredited by the American Library Association and can have specializations within fields such as archival studies, records management, information architecture, public librarianship, medical librarianship, law librarianship, special librarianship, academic librarianship, or school (K-12) librarianship.
 School librarians often are required to have a teaching credential; however, an additional library science degree is not generally required.
 Many, if not most, academic librarians also have a second, subject-based master's degree.
 This is especially true of librarians working at four-year colleges.
 Beta Phi Mu, the international honor society for library & information science and information technology, honors faculty for distinguished service to education for librarianship with the annual Beta Phi Mu Award.